tddbin/katas/docs/adr/003-kataification.md

 ## Decision

-All tests have to pass and the special comment `////` marks how to kataify this test.
+All tests have to pass and the special comment `////` marks how to katafy this test.
 For example:
 ```